 Marine Licensing - Protected Wrecks and Other Heritage Assets

-The following activities on a protected wreck site can only be undertaken under the authority of a licence issued by the Secretary of State (for Culture, Media and Sport).
+The following activities on a protected wreck site can only be undertaken under the authority of a licence issued by the Secretary of State (for Digital, Culture, Media and Sport).
 It is a criminal offence under the Act to carry out such activities without a licence:

 1. tampering with, damaging or removing any part of a vessel lying wrecked on or in the sea bed, or any object formerly contained in such a vessel; or